Harshs27/uGLAD/README.md

 In case of dependencies conflict, one can alternatively use this command `conda env create --name uGLAD --file=environment.yml`.

 ## demo-uGLAD notebook
 A minimalist working example of uGLAD.
-It is a good entry point to understand the code structure as well as the GLAD model.
+It is a good entry point to understand the code structure as well as the uGLAD model.

 ## Citation
 If you find this method useful, kindly cite the following 2 associated papers: